-5. DATE: Enter the date you made the expenditure by credit card.
+(b) Date Expenditure Charged: Enter the date you charged the credit card.

 Note: There is a special reporting rule for expenditures made by credit card.
 For reports due 30 days and 8 days before an election (pre-election reports) and for runoff reports, the date of the credit card expenditure is the date the credit card is used.
 For other reports, the date of the credit card expenditure is either the date of the charge or the date the credit card statement is received.
 A filer can never go wrong by disclosing the date of the expenditure as the date of the charge.